 Steve Abrams was an enthusiastic wargamer and was regularly attending the Triton Wargaming Club at the University of California at San Diego (where he was a graduate student).
 There he met Jon Everson and Conan Lamot (yes Conan is his real name).
-As well as being into wargames, Conan one day (in 1975) returned from a trip to Los Angeles and returned with this 'neat new game' - Dungeons and Dragons, the original 3 book, boxed set put out by a new company called Tactical Studies Review (TSR).
+As well as being into wargames, Conan one day (in 1975) returned from a trip to Los Angeles with this 'neat new game' - Dungeons and Dragons, the original 3 book, boxed set put out by a new company called Tactical Studies Review (TSR).
 It was an appendix to a set of medieval miniatures called Chainmail and provided rules within that context for fantasy interations such as the casting of spells and new character types.

 It wasn't really playable as a stand-alone set of rules and the rules themselves were clearly based on miniatures (e.g. all the spell distances were in inches) but Conan had copied a number of relevant tables out of the books and produced a mini players guide which he had titled - The Tome of Midkemia.
 Being frustrated actors at heart, we took to this new game concept like ducks to water.
-But there was a fly in the sugar -- it rapdily became obvious that because of the outline nature of the original game rules, the direction the local games were taking was oriented heavily to bash and crash and building giant characters (that only could be threatened by fighting their own dopplegangers -- don't laugh, it really happened).
+But there was a fly in the sugar -- it rapidly became obvious that because of the outline nature of the original game rules, the direction the local games were taking was oriented heavily to bash and crash and building giant characters (that only could be threatened by fighting their own dopplegangers -- don't laugh, it really happened).
 This didn't particularly appeal to a group of us, so we split off from the main-stream D&D crowd and began writing our own rules set based on our collectie knowledge of medieval history, fantasy literature, and our experiences recreating medieval fighting in the Society for Creative Anachronism.

 This was the beginning of the 'Thursday Nighters', which later became the 'Friday Nighters' as everyone's schedules changed.
 During a particularly extended mult-night, miniatures oriented scenario (i.e. The Battle of Here - 12 players with the map taking up most of the living room), we were introduced to a friend of a friend, named Raymond Feist.
 At that time Ray was a 'poor starving student' at UCSD like the rest of us.
 Having trudged down the path of building all these rules up into a playable game, Jon Everson and Steve Abrams decided that they might as well start a company and produce gaming products for the burgeoning Fantasy Role playing (FRP) market.
 Thinking the name was really trick, they checked with Conan, who originally coined the name and got permission from him to use the name Midkemia for 'all future time'.